paveleroshkinweb/algoexpert-tasks/README.md

-# Repository with all tasks solved in python from [a link](https://www.algoexpert.io/product)
+# Repository with all tasks solved in python from [algoexpert](https://www.algoexpert.io/product)